alialhasan1/alialhasan1/README.md

 ### Education:
 I completed a Master degree in Data Science from The University of Western Australia with a focus on statistical analysis and machine learning.
 During my studies, I gained experience with various data analysis tools and programming languages including R, Python, SQL, PowerBI and SAS.

-Please take a look at my portfolio where I share some of the projects I have worked on [portfolio]
+Please take a look at my portfolio where I showcase some of the projects I have worked on [portfolio]

 My Linkedin account: [Linkedin](https://www.linkedin.com/in/ali-alhasan-17678318b/)